Arty2/onion/README.md

 - files-list

+## Feature toggles

+Several features can be enabled or disabled on a site or page level.
+You can adjust as follows …

+- show_toc
+- show_meta (default: true)
+- …

 ## Theming

 The following values can be passed to `params.theme` and modify the site’s appearance.
+Most themes have a light/dark color scheme.
+Themes and Color Schemes can also be applied to individual pages.

 Themes
 : `theme--default`
 : `theme--peach`
 : `theme--retro`
-: `theme--gray` — no light/dark scheme.
+: `theme--gray` (no light/dark scheme)
-: `theme--blue` — no light/dark scheme.
+: `theme--blue` (no light/dark scheme)

-Schemes, default: browser preference.
+Color Schemes (default: browser preference)
-: `scheme--light` f
+: `scheme--light`
 : `scheme--dark`

-Modifiers
+Theme Modifiers
 : `mod-newline` separates paragraphs with new line instead of ident.
 : `mod--font-serif` sets serif fonts.
 : `mod--font-sans` sets sans-serif fonts.
 : `mod--font-mono` sets monospaced fonts.
+: `mod--font-local` disables webfonts in favor of local fonts.
 : `mod--fullwidth` forces full-width for the content area.